poype/ddia/cass4.md

 ### 复制策略

 Cassandra stores replicas on multiple nodes to ensure reliability and fault tolerance.
-The total number of replicas across the cluster is referred to as the replication factor.
+The total number of replicas across the cluster is referred to as the **replication factor**.

 A replication factor of 1 means that there is only one copy of each row in the cluster.
 If the node containing the row goes down, the row cannot be retrieved.